SuspiciousApplePie/calculator/docs/algorithm.md

 3. set operation to null

 ### showEqual(input)
+1. if each key of calculator state is true
-1. set the input value of result of operators function
+    1. set the input value to result of operators function
     1. call resetState()
-1. call the typeNumber to reset operation
+    1. re assign the result to first number

 ### resetState()
 1. set first number to null